Pharmacology of cell excitation

 Diazoxide and minoxidil sulfate are sulfonylurea receptor antagonists.
 They open Kir channels on vascular smooth muscle cells, which induces relaxation and lowers the blood pressure.
 The experimental drug iptakalim reportedly opens Kir channels in the vasculature but closes those in pancreatic β cells.

-Sotalol inhibits hERG KV channels, which delays repolarization and prolongs the action potential.
-It also blocks β-adrenergic receptors.
-The combination of these two effects can be useful in certain forms of cardiac arrhythmias.
+Sotalol inhibits KV channels of the hERG type; this inhibition delays repolarization and prolongs the action potential.
+The drug also blocks β-adrenergic receptors.
+In combination, these two effects can be useful in certain forms of cardiac arrhythmias.
 Retigabine activates neuronal KCNQ channels, which also belong to the KV family.
 It reduces neuronal excitability and is used to treat epilepsy.

 Pharmacology of calcium channels